xiaonia/kotlin-web-site/pages/docs/reference/object-declarations.md

 ```
 </div>

-The code in object expressions can access variables from the enclosing scope.
+ <span style="color:red;">The code in object expressions can access variables from the enclosing scope</span>.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>